Flickr’s new free offering is better than amazing: It’s sustainable

 The only way to make people angrier than promising something and not delivering it is to offer something for free and then take it away.
 It’s true for babies.
 And it’s true for the users of internet services, too.

 On November 1, Flickr’s new owner, SmugMug, announced changes to the photo-sharing service, which it acquired from Yahoo in April after years of neglect.
 Flickr Pro users, currently paying $50 a year, will receive a number of new features and upgrades, some immediately–like unlimited storage–and some coming between November and early 2019.
-(SmugMug raised the Flickr Pro subscription price shortly after acquisition; existing Pro subscribers pay the higher rate only on renewal.)
+(Flickr Pro’s price went up to $50 in 2015, but users paying an

 But the company also said users who don’t pay will lose the 1TB of storage that Yahoo ill-advisedly put in place in 2013.
 “At the time I’m sure they looked like fantastic decisions at Yahoo,” says SmugMug’s CEO, Don MacAskill, referencing the free 1TB and other changes Yahoo rolled out at the same time.